uwiger/gproc/doc/gproc.md

 The pid and value of the resulting registration is returned.

-This function is only available for local registration.
-While it could theoretically be done in the global case, the spawning of a new process on a remote node by the leader instance is more problematic.
+When a global name is registered in this fashion, the process is spawned on the caller's node, and the group_leader of the spawned process is set to the group_leader of the calling process.
 <a name="reg_shared-1"></a>

 ### reg_shared/1 ###